 The accumulation of feces from mice and rats can spread bacteria, contaminate food sources and trigger allergic reactions in humans.
 Once the fecal matter becomes dry, it can be hazardous to those who breathe it in.
 Moreover, rodent droppings can spread diseases and viruses, including those listed below.

 Hantavirus: Hantavirus is a potentially life-threatening disease transmitted to humans by rodents—primarily, the white-footed deer mouse.
-People become infected through exposure or inhalation of infected rodent urine, droppings or saliva, and the chances increase when people are near spaces where rodents are actively living.
+People become infected through exposure or inhalation of infected rodent urine, droppings or saliva.
+As a result, the chances increase when people are near spaces where rodents are actively living.
 Last year, ten people fell ill and three died from exposure to deer mice infected with Hantavirus after staying in tent cabins at Yosemite National Park.
 Early symptoms of the disease include fatigue, fever and muscle aches, according to the Centers for Disease Control and Prevention (CDC).
 People may also experience headaches, dizziness, chills and abdominal problems.

-Salmonellosis: Salmonellosis is a type of food poisoning spread by rodent feces, especially through the consumption of contaminated food.
+Salmonellosis is a type of food poisoning spread by rodent feces, especially through the consumption of contaminated food.
 Symptoms include diarrhea, fever and abdominal pain.
 Each year, approximately 40,000 cases of Salmonella are reported in the U.S., according to WebMD.

-Rat-Bite Fever: Rat-bite fever (RBF) is a potentially fatal infectious disease spread by infected rodents or the consumption of food contaminated by rodents.
+Rat-bite fever (RBF) is a potentially fatal infectious disease spread by infected rodents or the consumption of food contaminated by rodents.
 The CDC says that symptoms usually occur 3-10 days after exposure to an infected source and include fever, vomiting, headaches, rash and muscle pain.

 With rapid reproduction rates, rodents can quickly go from being unnoticeable to causing a full-blown infestation.
 Homeowners should look at prevention as the first line of defense again these pests and take steps to keep them out of the home.